Georgia

 Sports betting & gambling legislation in GA

-While sports betting has been a consistent topic in legislative sessions in GA since 2020, obstacles remain for any legislator backing a bill.
+While sports betting has been a consistent topic in GA legislative sessions since 2020, obstacles remain for any legislator backing a bill.
 A big problem in legalizing everything is in GA; voters must approve changes like this to make it a law.

-The earliest change in GA could happen is early 2025.
-Still, it is important to remember that even when a bill like this is passed, it takes time for the regulators of that bill, in this case, the Georgia Lottery, to set up licenses and rules for operators to follow.
+The earliest change in GA could happen in early 2026.
+Still, it is important to remember that even after a bill like this is passed, it takes time for the regulators overseeing it, in this case, the Georgia Lottery, to issue licenses and set rules for operators to follow.

 The lottery remains one of the lone gambling-like markets offered in the Peach State.
 Other markets, like online casinos and poker, remain on the back burner as state legislators try to establish sports betting.